 Same with the Internet: It’s all about being smart online.

-If you don't want to limit your online behavior, sign up for a Virtual Private Network (VPN).
-Your VPN account, when turned on, reroutes your Internet traffic through a security network and encrypts (scrambles) your data, making it unreadable even it hackers were to get it.
+If you don’t want to limit your online behavior, sign up for a Virtual Private Network (VPN).
+Your VPN account, when turned on, reroutes your Internet traffic through a secure network and encrypts (scrambles) your data, making it unreadable even it hackers were to get it.

 - Home Computing

 - Online Safety

 See if Your Personal Information is on the Internet.
 Data breaches are in the news all the…[Read More]